Yelp/paasta/docs/source/isolation.rst

 Note: Knowing the details of these systems isn't a requirement of using PaaSTA;
 most service authors may never need to know the details of such things.
-In fact, one of PaaSTA's primary design goals is to *hide* the minutiae of schedulers and performance isolation.
+In fact, one of PaaSTA's primary design goals is to *hide* the minutiae of schedulers and resource isolation.
 However, this may benefit administrators of PaaSTA (and, more generally, Mesos clusters), and the simply curious.

 Final note: The details herein may, nay, will contain (unintended) inaccuracies.